 Sexual harassment may include unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature.
-Harassment on the basis of race, color, religion, national origin, sex, disability, age or marital status includes conduct of a verbal or physical nature that is designed to embarrass, distress, agitate, disturb or trouble persons when: -submission to such conduct is made either explicitly or implicitly a term or condition of the student's participation in school programs
+Harassment on the basis of race, color, religion, national origin, sex, disability, age or marital status includes conduct of a verbal or physical nature that is designed to embarrass, distress, agitate, disturb or trouble persons when:

--submission to such conduct is made either explicitly or implicitly a term or condition of the student's participation in school programs or activities;
+- -submission to such conduct is made either explicitly or implicitly a term or condition of the student's participation in school programs or activities; - -submission to or rejection of such conduct by a student is used as the basis for decisions affecting the student; or - -such conduct has the purpose or effect of unreasonably interfering with a student's performance or creating an intimidating or hostile working or learning environment.

--submission to or rejection of such conduct by a student is used as the basis for decisions affecting the student; or
+Sexual harassment includes, but is not limited to:

--such conduct has the purpose or effect of unreasonably interfering with a student's performance or creating an intimidating or hostile working or learning environment.
+- -verbal, physical or written harassment or abuse; - -pressure for sexual activity; - -repeated remarks to a person with sexual or demeaning implications; and - -suggesting or demanding sexual involvement, accompanied by implied or explicit threats.

-Sexual harassment includes, but is not limited to: -verbal, physical or written harassment or abuse; -pressure for sexual activity; -repeated remarks to a person with sexual or demeaning implications; and -suggesting or demanding sexual involvement, accompanied by implied or explicit threats.
+Harassment based upon factors other than sex includes, but is not limited to:

-Harassment based upon factors other than sex includes, but is not limited to: -verbal, physical, or written harassment or abuse; -repeated remarks of a demeaning or abusive nature; -implied or explicit threats concerning one's grades, job, etc. and -demeaning jokes, stories, or activities.
+- -verbal, physical, or written harassment or abuse; - -repeated remarks of a demeaning or abusive nature; - -implied or explicit threats concerning one's grades, job, etc. and - -demeaning jokes, stories, or activities.